-Advances to models for the cost of initial portfolio and other out-of-pocket costs are expensed to model costs as incurred.
+Advances to models for the cost of initial portfolios and other out-of-pocket costs, which are reimbursable only from collections from the Company's customers as a result of future work, are expensed to model costs as incurred.
 Any repayments of such costs are credited to model costs in the period received.